itsalljustdata/devcontainers-custom-features/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://allcontributors.org) specification.
+<small>This project follows the [all-contributors](https://allcontributors.org) specification.
-Contributions of any kind are welcome!
+Contributions of any kind are welcome! </small>

 ## License